rozza/mongo-scala-driver/docs/reference/content/bson/documents.md

 {{% note %}}
 The scala `Document` classes implement `TraversableLike[(String, BsonValue)]` and the general API mirrors that of a `Map[String, BsonValue]`.
-However, unlike `Map` implementations of `TraversableLike` enables strict type safety as their is no variance in the value type.
+However, unlike `Map` implementations of `TraversableLike` enables strict type safety as there is no variance in the value type.
 {{% /note %}}

-[`BsonValue`]({{< apiref "org.mongodb.scala.bson.BsonValue" >}}) is the type safe representation of a Bson type from the `org.bson` library, it represents specific value types, the most commonly used value types are:
+[`BsonValue`]({{< apiref "org.mongodb.scala.bson.BsonValue" >}}) is the type safe representation of a Bson type from the `org.bson` library, it represents specific value types.
+The most commonly used value types are:

 | BSON type | Scala type                        |
 |-----------|-----------------------------------|